machingclee/machingclee.github.io/static/media/220-frontend-refresh-token.03785bfb.md

 #### The Key in Error Interceptor

-We may skip to the line that contains `errorMessage === "JWT_EXPIRED"` in the next section, the trick is to set
+The trick is to set

 ```js
 const originalConfig = error.config;
 ```

-and at the end we return
+in the axios response interceptor, and at the end we return

 ```js
 originalConfig._retry = true;